Fans to return to Champions League, Europa League & international matches, UEFA confirms | Goal.com

 Fans will be able to return to UEFA club and international matches starting at next week’s international break, UEFA has announced.

 Stadiums will be allowed to be filled to a maximum of 30 per cent capacity, and will only reopen where local laws permit.
-No away fans will be allowed at this stage.
+No away fans will be allowed at this stage due to the ongoing coronavirus pandemic.

 The decision has been made after the trial which saw around 15,000 fans in the stadium for Bayern Munich’s UEFA Super Cup win over Sevilla.
-The pilot match was deemed a success.
+The pilot match was deemed a success despite host city Budapest recording a rise in infection numbers ahead of the event.

 A UEFA statement further clarified: "Both the admission of fans and the capacity limit are subject to decision of local authorities.
 UEFA matches cannot be played with spectators where local authorities do not allow it and the limit of 30% may be reached only where the limit set by local authorities is not lower, in which case such limit would apply.